ericsonga/APCSAReview/_sources/Unit3-If-Statements/MagpieLab/magpie4.rst

 Exercises:
 -------------

+In this activity, the chatbot is altered to look not only for keywords, but also specific phrases.
+Magpie4.java adds two new methods, transformIWantToStatement and transformYouMeStatement and getResponse has been modified to add tests to find "I want to something" statements and "You something me" statements.

 Look at the code.
 See how it handles “I want to” and you/me statements.

 .. |repl.it version 4| raw:: html

    <a href="https://repl.it/@BerylHoffman/Magpie-ChatBot-Lab-v4" target="_blank">repl.it version 4</a>

+Then add two new methods, transformIWantStatement and transformIYouStatement, and calls to each as described below.
 Alter the code either above in the active code window or on |repl.it version 4| or in an IDE of your choice:

-* Have it respond to “I want something” statements with “Would you really be happy if you had something?”
-In doing this, you need to be careful about where you place the check.
-Be sure you understand why.
-For example:
+* In a method transformIWantStatement, have it respond to “I want something” statements with “Would you really be happy if you had something?”
+You can use the already written transformIWantToStatement method as a guide.
+In doing this, you need to be careful about where you place the call to the method so it calls the right one.
+Test with the following:

   * Statement: I want fried chicken.
   * Response: Would you really be happy if you had fried chicken?

-* Have it respond to statements of the form “I something you” with the restructuring “Why do you something me?”
-For example:
+* In a method transformIYouStatement, have it respond to statements of the form “I something you” with the restructuring “Why do you something me?”.
+You can use the transformYouMeStatement method as a guide.
+Test with the following:

   * Statement: I like you.
   * Response: Why do you like me?